Our #1 Recommended Mattress

 While the use of sweet woodruff for sleep improvement is deeply rooted in tradition, modern science is beginning to explore the potential mechanisms behind its effects.
 The key to sweet woodruff's sleep-promoting properties may lie in its complex chemical composition.
 In addition to coumarin, the plant contains various flavonoids and tannins, compounds known for their antioxidant and anti-inflammatory properties.
 Some researchers speculate that these components may contribute to the herb's calming effects on the nervous system.

 The scent of sweet woodruff, particularly when dried, is believed to activate the limbic system, the part of the brain responsible for emotions and memory.
 This activation could potentially trigger a relaxation response, helping to quiet the mind and prepare the body for sleep.
-Furthermore, the ritual of placing sweet woodruff under the mattress may have a powerful placebo effect, creating a positive association with bedtime and sleep.
+Also, the ritual of placing sweet woodruff under the mattress may have a powerful placebo effect, creating a positive association with bedtime and sleep.

 Incorporating Sweet Woodruff into Your Sleep Routine: Tips and Considerations